marcinkuzminski/rhodecode/docs/setup.rst

 Using RhodeCode with SSH
 ------------------------

+RhodeCode currently only hosts repositories using http and https.
+(The addition of ssh hosting is a planned future feature.)
+However you can easily use ssh in parallel with RhodeCode.
+(Repository access via ssh is a standard "out of the box" feature of mercurial_ and you can use this to access any of the repositories that RhodeCode is hosting.
+See PublishingRepositories_)

-RhodeCode repository structures are kept in directories with the same name as the project, when using repository groups, each group is a subdirectory.
+RhodeCode repository structures are kept in directories with the same name as the project.
+When using repository groups, each group is a subdirectory.
-This will allow you to use ssh for accessing repositories quite easily.
-There are some exceptions when using ssh for accessing repositories.
+This allows you to easily use ssh for accessing repositories.

-You have to make sure that the web-server as well as the ssh users have unix permission for the appropriate directories.
-Secondly, when using ssh rhodecode will not authenticate those requests and permissions set by the web interface will not work on the repositories accessed via ssh.
-There is a solution to this to use auth hooks, that connects to rhodecode db, and runs check functions for permissions.
+In order to use ssh you need to make sure that your web-server and the users login accounts have the correct permissions set on the appropriate directories.
+(Note that these permissions are independent of any permissions you have set up using the RhodeCode web interface.)

 If your main directory (the same as set in RhodeCode settings) is for example set to **/home/hg** and the repository you are using is named `rhodecode`, then to clone via ssh you should run::

     hg clone ssh://user@server.com/home/hg/rhodecode

-Using external tools such as mercurial server or using ssh key based authentication is fully supported.
+Using other external tools such as mercurial-server_ or using ssh key based authentication is fully supported.

+Note: In an advanced setup, in order for your ssh access to use the same permissions as set up via the RhodeCode web interface, you can create an authentication hook to connect to the rhodecode db and runs check functions for permissions against that.

 Setting up Whoosh full text search
 ----------------------------------